Filing an Application for Unemployment Benefits

 How do I apply for benefits?

-A: Click HERE for instructions.
-File online at dol.nebraska.gov.
-If you need assistance, call the Nebraska Claims Center at 402-458-2500 between 8 a.m. and 4:30 p.m.
-Monday through Friday.
-You must register in NEworks, neworks.nebraska.gov, as part of the initial unemployment claim process.
-All claimants must complete an online resume unless you have a recall recall date with your employer or are a member of a union with a hiring hall.
+You must register in Nebraska’s reemployment website, NEworks - neworks.nebraska.gov - before filing a new claim.
+Unless you have a recall date with your employer within 112 days of your layoff date or are a member of a union with a hiring hall, you will be required to create an online resume prior to filing your first weekly claim for unemployment benefits.
 If you are filing a claim from another state and do not live in a county bordering Nebraska, you must also register for employment services in the state of your residence.

 What information do I need when I apply?